project-spiel/libspiel/README.md

 Once Spiel is built, to run test the Python example above or a similar GObject client, make sure you are inside the build environment by running `meson devenv -C build`.

-To install libspiel system wide and expose it to GObject client code without needing to run `meson devenv`, run $TODO_NOT_SURE
+To install libspiel system wide and expose it to GObject client code without needing to run `meson devenv`, run `meson install -C build`

 ## Documentation